 Listing 20-20: Receiving and executing the jobs in the worker’s thread

-Here, we first call lock on the receiver to acquire the mutex, then unwrap to panic on any errors.
-Acquiring a lock might fail if the mutex is in a poisoned state, which can happen if some other thread panicked while holding the lock, rather than releasing the lock.
+Here, we first call lock on the receiver to acquire the mutex, and then call unwrap to panic on any errors.
+Acquiring a lock might fail if the mutex is in a poisoned state, which can happen if some other thread panicked while holding the lock rather than releasing the lock.
 In this situation, calling unwrap to have this thread panic is the correct action to take.
-Feel free to change this unwrap to an expect with an error message that is meaningful to you if you’d like.
+Feel free to change this unwrap to an expect with an error message that is meaningful to you.

-If we get the lock on the mutex, then we call recv to receive a Job from the channel.
+If we get the lock on the mutex, we call recv to receive a Job from the channel.
 A final unwrap moves past any errors here as well, which might occur if the thread holding the sending side of the channel has shut down, similar to how the send method returns Err if the receiving side shuts down.

-The call to recv blocks, so if there’s no job yet, the current thread will sit until a job becomes available.
-The Mutex<T> makes sure that only one Worker thread at a time is trying to request a job.
+The call to recv blocks, so if there is no job yet, the current thread will sit until a job becomes available.
+The Mutex<T> ensures that only one Worker thread at a time is trying to request a job.

 Theoretically, this code should compile.
 Unfortunately, the Rust compiler isn’t perfect yet, and we get this error: